ledgerium-io/ledgeriumtools/README.md

 * `docker-compose up -d` to start up the nodes
 * `docker-compose down` to bring down the nodes

+Note :
+* *This application is currently using `constellation` as the `private transaction manager`.*
-<i> <b>Note :</b> don't use the -v option to bring down the nodes as the current blockchain data will be lost<br>
+ * *Don't use the -v option to bring down the nodes as the current blockchain data will be lost*
-for subsequent runs make sure the tmp dir created in output folder is deleted </i>
+* *For subsequent runs make sure the tmp dir created in output folder is deleted*